Rabanal to El Acebo, June 13, 2026.

 Tradition calls upon us to leave a stone at the Cross to symbolically represent the release of some burden and a prayer asking strength and forgiveness from the Creator.

 I had forgotten just how much strength would be required for the downward descent to our next town, El Acebo.
 The path was steep, rock strewn, and treacherous.
-We and our hiking companion, Tara from Switzerland, relied heavily upon our trekking poles.
+We and our hiking companion, Cornelia from Switzerland, relied heavily upon our trekking poles.

 Often times they were the difference between stability and a near fall.
 The distance might have been 19 km but it felt more like 30.